2025–26 Premier League of Eswatini

-The 2025–26 Premier League of Eswatini is the 2025–26 season of the Premier League of Eswatini, the top-tier football league in Eswatini The defending champions are Nsingizini Hotspurs.
+The 2025–26 Premier League of Eswatini is the 2025–26 season of the Premier League of Eswatini, the top-tier football league in Eswatini It was won by Nsingizini Hotspurs, who defended their title from the previous season.

 The season started on 3 October 2025 and will conclude in May 2026.

+The top scorer was Royal Leopard's Hleliso 'Muah' Gamedze, who scored 18 goals and earned E14 000 in prize money.

+The bottom three clubs will be relegated, and the club finishing fourth-bottom will enter the playoffs.

 Teams

 Prior to the start of the season, Illovo rebranded as Ubombo Sugar.